heanuea/Timetabling-System-represented-in-Neo4j-/README.md

 I started the project with the idea i had to make the timetable that was difficult but the fact i had the information infront of me made the whole idea a bit easier.

+**_Data Sourcing_**
+To get my data i went mostly on the GMIT website and into the time table section there i got most of my data.
+Once i had completed this task, i then imported each file into Visual studio code.
+I found this extremely useful as i was able to complete bulk removal of extra whitespace, tabs and other unwanted artefacts that remained from the CSV import.
+I was able to accomplish this with simple Find and replace all functions in Notpad++.

+Once all my Nodes and relationships were ready, I amalgamated them all into one single .cypher file.
+Anyone who want to use this database, just needs to copy and paste the scripts form the one file and run in Neo4j.
+There were times i had to copy and paste most of the information that i couldnt get from GMIT that was time comsuming.

 ### where to Start ??
 So deciding what nodes and relationships also what properties and what to name at i was a few days putting together a rough graph on paper.
 What was catching me out was the time i didnt know to make a node itself or have it as a property.